-The Department of Business, Enterprise and Innovation fully respects your right to privacy, and will not collect any personal information about you on this website without your clear permission.
+The Department of Enterprise, Trade and Employment fully respects your right to privacy, and will not collect any personal information about you on this website without your clear permission.
 Any personal information which you volunteer to this Department will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Act, 1988 and the Data Protection (Amendment) Act, 2003.

 Collection and use of personal information

-The Department of Business, Enterprise and Innovation does not collect any personal data about you on this website, apart from information which you volunteer (for example by e-mailing us, by completing our online Complaint Form or by using our online 'Contact Us' form).
+The Department of Enterprise, Trade and Employment does not collect any personal data about you on this website, apart from information which you volunteer (for example by e-mailing us, by completing our online Complaint Form or by using our online 'Contact Us' form).
 Any personal information which you provide in this way is not made available to any third parties, save as required by law, and is used by this Department only in line with the purpose for which you provided it.

 Collection and use of technical information